Stronger than ever, Simone Manuel is being asked to carry unfair burden

-On Saturday night (9pm ET on NBC), four-time Olympic medalist Simone Manuel will compete in the semifinals of the women’s 50m free at U.S. Olympic Swimming Trials in Omaha, Nebraska.
+On Sunday night (8pm ET on NBC), four-time Olympic medalist Simone Manuel will compete in the final of the women’s 50m freestyle at U.S. Olympic Swimming Trials in Omaha, Nebraska.

-The 50m freestyle is Manuel’s final chance to make the U.S. roster for the Tokyo Olympics after she placed ninth in the 100m freestyle.
-After that result, Manuel gave a press conference in which she detailed the struggles she dealt with in the lead-up to U.S. Olympic Swimming Trials.
+The 50m free is Manuel’s final chance to make the U.S. roster for the Tokyo Olympics after she placed ninth in the 100m freestyle.
+Following that result, Manuel gave a press conference in which she detailed the struggles she dealt with in the lead-up to U.S. Olympic Swimming Trials.

 If you know just one thing about Simone Manuel, it’s probably that she won gold in the women’s 100m freestyle at the 2016 Rio Olympics.
 In doing so, she became the first Black woman to win an Olympic gold medal in swimming.